Research

 Working Papers Link to heading

-In this paper, we explore the causes and consequences of vacant land in urban areas and its implication for optimal land use policy.
-We develop a dynamic, monocentric urban model to show cases where vacant land can be optimal and suboptimal depending upon economic and regulatory conditions as well as externalities.
+In this paper, we explore the implication for urban form, urban structure and optimal land use policy of vacant land used for downtown surface parking lots in urban areas.
+We develop a dynamic, spatial general equilibrium urban model to show cases where vacant land can be optimal and suboptimal depending upon its temporary use, economic and regulatory conditions as well as externalities.
 We show in numerical simulations how the structure of the urban economy responds to different policies and consider their implications for different types of cities.
-These results have important implications for cities concerned about the impacts of vacant land.
+These results have important implications for cities concerned about the impacts of vacant land and in particular of surface parking lots in downtown areas.

-Using Big Data to Estimate the Environmental Benefits of Congestion Pricing: Evidence from California (with Antonio M. Bento, Ruozi Song & Rajat Kochhar) Under Review Link to heading
+(with Antonio M. Bento, Ruozi Song & Rajat Kochhar) Under Review

 This paper seeks to understand the localized effect of automobile congestion on air pollution.
 We leverage air pollution sensors on Google Street View cars combined with fine grain speed and vehicle density observations on Los Angeles Highways, to understand this effect at level of granularity never previously considered using causally identified methods.
 We show that higher pollution occurs at very low and very high speeds due to lowered engine efficiency.
 Given the success to date of reducing pollution via tailpipe emission standards, we show that the magnitude of our effects points to the need to focus more attention by policymakers on vehicle speeds for further mitigation of health impacts from vehicle emissions.
 Our results have important implications for understanding human health effects of anti-congestion policies, speed limits and point to a need to better regulate sources of fine particulate matter pollution from tires and brakes.